 What Healthcare Administrators in West Virginia, and Where

-As expected, the Morgantown metro region, home to the major health system of WVU Medicine, takes the lead when it comes to median salaries for healthcare administrators, with these professionals earning $111,970, just slightly above the state average.
+As expected, the Morgantown metro region, home to the major health system of WVU Medicine, offers one of the state’s leading median salaries for healthcare administrators, with these professionals earning $98,920.
+That’s just behind the Parkersburg-Vienna area that offers the highest median salary at $105,470.